kpberry/image-to-ascii/README.md

 ### -w, --width <WIDTH>                            [default: image width in characters]
 The width in characters of the final output.
 Will preserve the aspect ratio as much as possible while having the output width and height be a multiple of the font width and height.
 If no value is provided, the image width in characters will be used, rounding up to the next whole number of characters.

+### -i, --invert <INVERT>                            [default: false]
+Invert the font bitmap values.
+This happens before the conversion algorithm is applied, so the metrics will try to find the best match against a white background.
+This is useful for outputting images which are intended to be displayed against a light background.
+It normally needs to be combined with `--conversion-algorithm base` and can require some tuning of the `--brightness-offset` parameters.
+Values between -30 and -60 tend to produce good results for a variety of images.